jnozzi/cocoadev.com/markdown/NSPopUpMenuHelp.md

 ----

-If you want a button to control the menu, then just use an General/NSPopUpButton.
+If you want a button to control the menu, then just use an NSPopUpButton.
 You can add these in IB!! --zootbobbalu

-Alternatively, you can make a new cell subclass which does the popping of menus as appropriate, make a button in IB, and have the button use your cell class-- it honestly is preferable sometimes. -- General/RobRix
+Alternatively, you can make a new cell subclass which does the popping of menus as appropriate, make a button in IB, and have the button use your cell class-- it honestly is preferable sometimes. -- RobRix

 But what if you want a dropdown from a toolbar?
 Adding a button with no boarder and an image with a some transparency seems to screw up the toolbar's background drawing.
 What would be great is if you could force the toolbar item's submenu to appear no matter what format the toolbar is set to (ie - not just in text-only view).
 Does anybody know what I'm getting at?
 I think Keynote does this...